osxmidi/LinVst/README.md

 Run winecfg and select the Libraries tab and then select the dll to override from the list.

-Checking with edit that the dll's settings are native first and then builtin.
+Check with the edit option that the dll's settings are native first and then builtin.

 https://www.winehq.org/docs/wineusr-guide/config-wine-main